tarwn/lessthandot-hugo/blogs/content/posts/2011-05-10-t-sql-tuesday-18-a.md

 Welcome to T-SQL Tuesday #18, hosted by Bob Pusateri ([blog][3] | [twitter][4]).
 Bob, thanks for hosting.
 From past experience, I know it takes time and effort.

 Bob asked us to write about something I embraced many years ago: Common Table Expressions (CTEs).
 “Have you ever solved or created a problem by using CTEs?
 Got a tip, trick, or something nifty to share?
-I’d love to see your posts about any of the above.”
+I'd love to see your posts about any of the above.”

-I’ve used CTEs for many things, but always avoided learning a recursive CTE.
+I've used CTEs for many things, but always avoided learning a recursive CTE.
 So, I challenged myself to sit down, find a use for one, write the code for it, and blog it.
 Challenge met.

 <p align="center">
   <img src="/wp-content/uploads/users/grrlgeek/RecursionAgain250x200.png?mtime=1304994446" alt="" title="" />
 </p>

-I didn’t want to go down the manager/employee or order/item path.
-Those have been done, many times, and I’m not interested in them.
-Then I remembered a challenge I’d run into at my previous job that I had always looked for a new solution to: building a dates table.
+I didn't want to go down the manager/employee or order/item path.
+Those have been done, many times, and I'm not interested in them.
+Then I remembered a challenge I'd run into at my previous job that I had always looked for a new solution to: building a dates table.
 (I am not going to go into whether or not this is the _best_ way or the _most efficient_ way or the _prettiest_ way to build this table.
 I believe those debates have been raging for years, and I have nothing new to add to any side of the argument.
 I simply wanted to _do it_.)

 **What I Want**